shaloo/docs.arcana/includes/text-snippets/db_register_dapp.md

 To register a new app, the developer needs to provide the following settings:

 * App name
-* Chain Type: EVM, Solana, MultiversX
+* Chain Type: EVM, Solana, MultiversX, Near
 * Default Blockchain
 * Wallet UI Mode